SSooop/SSooop/README.md

 👋 Hi, I’m @SSooop
 I am interested in computational biology.

-Please contect me using S.Chenpeng480@gmail.com
+Please get in touch with me using S.Chenpeng480@gmail.com

 <!---